Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Acknowledgments

 \section{Acknowledgments}

 G.~Gottlob's work was supported by the EPSRC Programme Grant EP/M025268/ ``VADA: Value Added Data Systems -- Principles and Architecture''.
 E.~Malizia's work was mainly supported by the European Commission through the European Social Fund and by the Region of Calabria (Italy).
-Malizia received additional funding from the ERC grant 246858 (DIADEM).
-We thank Thomas Eiter and Nikola Yolov for their very helpful comments on the draft version of this technical report.
-In addition, we are grateful to the anonymous referees of our draft conference paper~\cite{Gottlob_Malizia2014} for their competent and helpful comments.
+Malizia received additional funding from the ERC grant 246858 (DIADEM) and the above mentioned EPSRC grant ``VADA''.
+We thank Thomas Eiter and Nikola Yolov for their very helpful comments on the preliminary version of this technical report.
+In addition, we are grateful to the anonymous referees of the conference paper~\cite{Gottlob_Malizia2014} and of the journal paper~\cite{Gottlob_Malizia:DUAL_sicomp} for their competent and helpful comments.